 If you'd like to see how I drew this one, you can watch the time-lapse below:

-This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for just about everything, and the Inka brush for the white fill at the end.
+This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Inka brush for linework, and the Soft air brush for the background gradient.

 The photo I used as a reference for this drawing is from SketchDaily.